Cheeeese/HW2CodePathCarousel/README.md

 This is an iOS demo that creates an example app that uses XCode and Swift to create sign in, error, and scroll flows based on an example app (Carousel).
 I utilized the example step by step Tutorials in the [CodePath Week 2 Project Folder] (http://courses.codepath.com/courses/ios_for_designers/unit/2#!assignment) to create this app.

-Time spent: ~6 hours developing required pieces
+Time spent: ~6 hours developing required pieces + ~2 hours for optionals (still have more to do)

 Completed user stories:
 * [x] Required: User can scroll in the initial screen